mienaikoe/ziyu/Lore/Anthropology.md

 ## Technology

+Oil on Palinan is non-existent because of the lack of mass extinction events.
+This means that plastics and fossil fuels never took off because of their relative scarcity.
+Mining and electricity, however, are leaned on greatly as the abundance of metallic ore is high in the crust from tidal volcanic activity.

-Oil on Palinan is non-existent because of the lack of tectonic action after the planet became tidally locked.
-Mining and electricity, however, are leaned on greatly.
-The relative scarcity of rare earths makes semiconductors expensive to make, so they are reserved for those who are deemed to need it, such as scientists.
+Electrical devices are abundant and cheap.
+Electromagnetic theory has been mastered, as has the theory of thermodynamics.
+There is a relative scarcity of rare earths due to the system forming from a smaller star nebula.
+This makes semiconductors expensive to make, so they are reserved for those who are deemed to need it, such as scientists and in spacecraft.

+Power generation is typically done by focusing sunlight from the bright side of the planet onto salt water from the dark side to run steam-powered generators.
+Clean, hot water from after the turbine is piped to homes through highly insulated pipes.
+To get cold water, people simply store it in a tank to cool down.

+Space flight does not rely on rockets.
+Instead, þrongia have developed Lorentz-based rail launchers for spacecraft which use energy on the ground to impart a delta-V to the spacecraft without using this delta-V to move fuel.